Active in Calif.

 - Oral history interview with Claire Falkenstein, 1965 Apr.
 13

-- Image Gallery items from other collections related to Falkenstein, Claire
+- Image and Media Gallery items from other collections related to Falkenstein, Claire

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Claire Falkenstein, 1995 Mar.
 2-21, Archives of American Art, Smithsonian Institution.